Around 60% of companies now operate a hybrid working model.

-In this article, you’ll find out the benefits and challenges of hybrid work models and get some tips to put your company on the path to success.
+In this article, you’ll learn about the benefits and challenges of hybrid work models.

 What is hybrid working?

-Hybrid working gives employees the flexibility to work from remote locations as well as the office.
-Remote working can include home, coffee shops, and co-working spaces — potentially anywhere in the world if the employer allows.
+Hybrid working allows employees to work from both a remote location and the office.
+Remote working can include home, coffee shops, and co-working spaces — potentially anywhere worldwide if the employer allows.

 What is a hybrid job?

-Working a hybrid job gives you the flexibility to work at a time that best suits you — making it easy to maintain a healthy work-life balance.
+Working a hybrid job gives you the flexibility to work at a time that best suits you.

 Hybrid working models explained